A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Computational results

 \subsection{Test problem instances}

-As discussed above our two-stage approach (using Strategies 2 and 3) does not require all orders to be picked, rather some can be left unpicked.
+As discussed above our two stage approach (using Strategies 2 and 3) does not require all orders to be picked, rather some can be left unpicked.
 We would expect that if total picker capacity is greater than the total number of orders then it would be easier to fulfil all orders.
 Hence in the computational results presented below we only consider instances in which total picker capacity is equal to the total number of orders, i.e.~$\sum_{p=1}^P C_p = O$.
-The test instances examined, for $O=50,100,150,200,500$, were generated in the manner described in our previous work \cite{valle2021} and are publicly available at \href{https://www.dcc.ufmg.br/~arbex/mobileRacks.html}{https://www.dcc.ufmg.br/$\sim$arbex/mobileRacks.html}.
+The test instances examined, for $O=50,100,150,200,500$, were generated in the manner described in full detail in~\cite{valle2021}, in particular with the average order comprising just 1.6 items~(\cite{boysen19, boysen19b}) and the vast number of orders containing only one or two items~(\cite{weidinger18c}).
+These problem instances are publicly available for use by other workers and can be found at \href{https://www.dcc.ufmg.br/~arbex/mobileRacks.html}{https://www.dcc.ufmg.br/$\sim$arbex/mobileRacks.html}.

 In the computational results presented below we used an Intel Core i7-7500U @ 2.70GHz with 8GB of RAM and Linux as the operating system.
-The code was written in C++ and Cplex 12.10~\citep{cplex1210} was used as the mixed-integer solver.
-A maximum time limit of 5 CPU minutes (300 seconds) was imposed.
+The code was written in C++ and Cplex 12.10~\citep{cplex1210} was used as the solver.
+A maximum time limit of 5 CPU minutes (300 seconds) was imposed unless otherwise stated.
 This is the same time limit as in our previous work~\cite{valle2021}.
-As stated there the logic for imposing a 5 minute time limit was that we might reasonably expect that in a B2C environment decisions as to order and rack allocation have to be made relatively quickly.
+As stated there the logic for imposing a 5 minute time limit was that we might reasonably expect that in a B2C environment decisions as to order and rack allocation for a pick window have to be made relatively quickly.